adam-p/markdown-here/NOTES.md

 * If a selection conversion is *inside* a paragraph, then it shouldn't add a paragraph to the newly rendered text.
 That way the text flow won't be totally broken, and the user could actually render just part of a sentence or paragraph.

-* I've talked to at least one person who wants Markdown Here to be able unrender an email *after it's sent*.
+* I've talked to at least one person who wants Markdown Here to be able to unrender an email *after it's sent*.
 This would allow him to modify and re-send it, or allow his recipients to modify and send it.
   * This is a bit tricky, since all webmail clients (not Thunderbird) strip the `data-md-original` attribute from the `markdown-here-wrapper` element.
   * Idea: base64-encode the original MD, then set it as an inline-data `src` attribute for a very small inline image.
 The image won't display properly, of course, but the data will be intact and extractable.